 No, permanent residence is not the same as citizenship.
 Permanent residents are not Canadian citizens and do not have all the same rights and responsibilities as citizens.
 For example, permanent residents cannot vote or hold certain types of jobs

 Yes, permanent residence in Canada can be revoked.
 The most common reason for this is if the person becomes a public safety concern, which can happen if they are convicted of a serious crime.
 Other reasons for revocation include if the person is found to have lied on their application, or if they fail to meet the residency requirements (i.e. they spend too much time outside of Canada).

 How long is a Canadian permanent resident’s status valid?

 A Canadian permanent resident’s status is valid for five years from the date they land in Canada.
 After those five years, they must renew their status by applying for a Permanent Resident Card (PRC).
 If they do not renew their PRC, they will lose their permanent resident status and will no longer be able to live, work, or study in Canada.

-Yes, it is possible for a permanent resident to leave Canada.
+Yes, a permanent resident can leave Canada.
 However, there are some things to keep in mind if you are planning on doing so.
 For example, if you plan on being away from Canada for more than one year, you will need to apply for a re-entry permit.
 Additionally, if your permanent resident status has been revoked, you will not be able to return to Canada.